-To determine the value of your business, Allianz Life Insurance Company of North America (Allianz) and CalcXML created an online calculator to help make it easier.
+To provide a rough determination of the value of your business, Allianz Life Insurance Company of North America (Allianz) and CalcXML created an online calculator.
+Use this with your financial professional to create an estimate.
 This tool applies the discounted cash flow and earnings method to calculate an informal estimate, based on an analysis of:

-- The discounted potential future cash flows of your business, with consideration for excess compensation paid to the owners - Level of risk - Possible adjustments for small size or lack of marketability
+- The discounted potential future cash flows of your business, with consideration for excess compensation paid to the owners - · Level of risk - Possible adjustments for small size or lack of marketability